Affiliate links on Android Authority may earn us a commission. Learn more.

-Google Maps and Apple Maps are two of the most widely used navigation apps today, offering a range of features to make traveling easier and more convenient.
-However, each app has its unique strengths and weaknesses.
-In this Google Maps vs Apple Maps showdown, we’ll compare both apps’ features, user interface, navigation accuracy, car integration, and more.
+Google Maps and Apple Maps are two of the most widely used navigation apps today, offering a range of features to make traveling more convenient.
+As you’d expect though, each app has unique strengths and weaknesses.
+In this Google Maps vs Apple Maps showdown, we’ll compare both apps’ features, user interfaces, navigation accuracy, car integration, and more.

 Google Maps vs Apple Maps

-Already, Google Maps gets bonus points for near-universal availability.
-While the decision between Apple Maps vs Google Maps is likely faced more often by iPhone users.
+Indeed the decision between Apple Maps vs Google Maps is really faced only by iPhone users.
 A comparison is worthwhile regardless, if just to see where the industry is at, and where Google Maps might be headed over time.
 Let’s find out which app does a better job of getting you from point A to Point B.

-Google Maps offers various features such as real-time traffic updates, voice-guided navigation, offline maps, Street View for an on-the-ground first-person perspective, and live location.
-It also integrates with Google services like Google Assistant for hands-free control and Google Earth for satellite imagery.
+Google Maps offers features such as real-time traffic updates, voice-guided navigation, offline maps, Street View for an on-the-ground first-person perspective, and live location sharing.
+It also integrates with Google services like Google Assistant for hands-free control, and Google Earth for satellite imagery.

-Apple Maps, on the other hand, has similar features like real-time traffic, voice-guided navigation, offline maps (new in iOS 17), and the Street View equivalent Look Around.
+Being built at as a Google competitor, Apple Maps offers similar features.
+These include real-time traffic, voice-guided navigation, offline maps (new in iOS 17), and the Street View equivalent Look Around.
 However, it also includes Apple-specific features like indoor maps for public places like airports, Flyover for a drone-like view of major landmarks and cities, and Siri integration for hands-free control.
 Both apps use a dark mode to make it easier for your eyes during late-night driving.

-Both Google Maps and Apple Maps have user-friendly interfaces.
-Google Maps is a bit more cluttered, with more information displayed on the screen at once.
-Along the top screen is the search bar, with your account profile accessible from the left.
-Below you’ll find dedicated buttons for things like restaurants or gas stations, which can be helpful.
+As a rule, both Google Maps and Apple Maps have user-friendly interfaces.
+Google Maps is a bit more cluttered, with more information displayed onscreen.
+Along the top of the homescreen is the search bar, your account profile, and dedicated buttons for things like restaurants, hotels, or gas stations.

-At the bottom of the screen is a menu to access the Explore and Commute features, saved locations, local news, and the option to contribute reviews and feedback for local amenities.
-If you find it all a bit much, you can tap the center of the screen, and it will all disappear.
+At the bottom of the screen is a menu to access the Explore and Go (commute) features, saved locations, and the option to contribute reviews and feedback for local amenities.
+If you find it all a bit much, you can tap the center of the screen and most items will disappear.

-In contrast, Apple Maps starts off with a cleaner and more minimalist interface, which some users find easier to navigate.
-Recent search history, saved destinations, and information about local businesses only pop up when you expand the search bar.
+Apple Maps tends to have a cleaner, more minimalist interface, which some users may find easier to navigate.
+Recent search history, saved destinations, and information about local businesses is close at hand from the start, but feels better organized.
 In a way, it’s nice to have everything in one place, even if it is all truncated.

-Both apps will reveal more information the further you zoom in on a location, but Apple Maps does start to show you data a little earlier on the zoom.
-You’ll find all the essentials, like road closures, landmarks, and your current location scanning the terrain.
+Both apps will reveal more information the further you zoom in on a location, but Apple Maps does start to show you data a little earlier into your zoom.
+You’ll find all the essentials either way, like road closures and landmarks.

 Both apps are pretty similar in how they direct you to your destination.
 They both show you current time estimates and provide turn-by-turn navigation along your route.
-Plus, each app has directions for drivers, walkers, cyclists, and those traveling by public transport.
-However, Google Maps tends to have better navigation accuracy due to its extensive database and years of experience in mapping technology.
+Plus each app has directions for drivers, walkers, cyclists, and those traveling by public transport.
+Google Maps still tends to have better navigation accuracy due to its extensive database, and Google’s years of experience in mapping technology.

 Apple Maps has improved significantly in recent years but may still fall short in certain areas, particularly regions with limited mapping data.
 Like Google, Apple Maps will suggest alternate routes if your current path becomes congested; it just won’t give you as many options as Google Maps.
-It’s worth noting that when it comes to finding the fastest way through traffic, both apps are outdone by Waze, a popular community-based navigation app.
+It’s worth noting that when it comes to finding the fastest way through traffic, both apps are outdone by Waze, a popular community-based navigation app (owned by Google, mind).

 Both Google Maps and Apple Maps offer real-time traffic information and let you report problems on the road, such as accidents or speed cameras.
-However, Google Maps has more accurate and comprehensive traffic data.
-This is due to Google’s extensive historical and real-time data; a large part comes from its integration with Waze.
+Google Maps continues to have more accurate and comprehensive traffic data, however.
+This is due to Google’s extensive historical and real-time data, including integration with Waze.
 Apple’s strict privacy policies make something like Waze untenable.

-Google Maps also has the advantage of saving specific commutes and showing you how busy those roads are on any given day, allowing you to adjust your departure or arrival time within the app.
-Apple Maps lets you save locations but does not offer departure time changes.
-The only solution on iPhone is to create a separate calendar event with the travel time feature enabled, which is a bit convoluted.
+Google Maps also has the advantage of storing frequent commutes and showing you how busy those roads are on any given day, allowing you to adjust your departure or arrival time within the app.
+Apple Maps lets you save locations but doesn’t offer departure time changes.
+The only solution on iPhone is to create a separate calendar event with the Travel Time feature enabled, which is a bit convoluted.